Strech/avrora/README.md

   schemas_path: Path.expand("./priv/schemas"),
   registry_schemas_autoreg: false, # optional: if you want manually register schemas
   convert_null_values: false, # optional: if you want to keep decoded `:null` values as is
+  convert_map_to_proplist: false # optional: if you want to restore old behaviour for decoding map-type
   names_cache_ttl: :timer.minutes(5) # optional: if you want periodic disk reads
 ```